 - X is the amount of time for which restore points are kept by a backup jobs

 For example, the retention policy settings are specified in the following manner:

 - The retention policy for the backup job is set to 3 points.
 The backup job is run daily.

 - The retention period in Veeam Backup Enterprise Manager is set to 1 month, or 30 days.

-In this case, Veeam Backup Enterprise Manager will retain in Veeam Backup Catalog indexing data for 30 days plus indexing data for 3 VM restore points in the backup chain.
+In this case, Veeam Backup Enterprise Manager will retain in Veeam Backup Catalog indexing data for 30 days plus indexing data for 3 restore points in the backup chain.

 The longer is the backup chain, the more indexing data is stored in Veeam Backup Catalog.